English art: 18th and 19th centuries: gallery

-Henry John Boddington's Norfolk Hamlet; c.
-1840.

-William Holman Hunts The Hireling Shepherd; c 1851.

-Edwin Landseer's Monarch of the Glen; c.
-1851.

-Dante Rossetti's Prosperpine; c.
-1874.

-Titania Sleeping in the Moonlight Protected by Her Fairies by John Simmons, inspired by Shakespeare's A Midsummer Night's Dream.

 Holman Hunt's Our English Coasts; 1852.

-George William Mote's The garden of England, c.1865.

-Lord Leighton's Cimabue's Madonna Carried in Procession; c.
-1855.

-Lawrence Alma-Tadema's The Roses of Heliogabalus; c.
-1888.

 Ford Madox Brown's The Last of England; 1852–1855.

 William Powell Frith's portrait of Dickens; 1859.

+John Ruskin, leading English art critic of the Victorian era; 1867.

+Julia, Lady Abercromby's portrait of General Gordon; after 1885.

 Thomas Davidson's England's Pride and Glory; 1894.

-Edmund Leighton's God Speed!; c.
-1900.
+Woodville's The Charge of the 21st Lancers at the Battle of Omdurman, 2 September 1898; 1898.

-20th and 21st centuries
+20th century

-Spencer Gore's Balcony at the Alhambra; 1910–11.

 Impressionism found a focus in the New English Art Club, founded in 1886.
 Notable members included Walter Sickert (1860–1942) and Philip Wilson Steer (1860–1942), two English painters with coterminous lives who became influential in the 20th century.
 Sickert went on to the post-impressionist Camden Town Group, active 1911–1913, and was prominent in the transition to Modernism.
 Steer's sea and landscape paintings made him a leading Impressionist, but later work displays a more traditional English style, influenced by both Constable and Turner.

-Victorian art persisted until the onset of World War I in 1914, during which the Royal Academy became progressively rigid.
-In 1924, the distinctly late Victorian artist Frank Dicksee was appointed as president.
 Paul Nash (1889–1946) played a key role in the development of Modernism in English art.
 He was among the most important landscape artists of the first half of the twentieth century, and the artworks he produced during World War I are among the most iconic images of the conflict.
 Nash attended the Slade School of Art, where the remarkable generation of artists who studied under the influential Henry Tonks (1862–1937) included, too, Harold Gilman (1876–1919), Spencer Gore (1878–1914), David Bomberg (1890–1957), Stanley Spencer (1891–1959), Mark Gertler (1891–1939), and Roger Hilton (1911–1975).

 Modernism's most controversial English talent was writer and painter Wyndham Lewis (1882–1957).
 He co-founded the Vorticist movement in art, and after becoming better known for his writing than his painting in the 1920s and early 1930s he returned to more concentrated work on visual art, with paintings from the 1930s and 1940s constituting some of his best-known work.
 Walter Sickert called Wyndham Lewis: "the greatest portraitist of this or any other time".
 Modernist sculpture was exemplified by English artists Henry Moore (1898–1986), well known for his carved marble and larger-scale abstract cast bronze sculptures, and Barbara Hepworth (1903–1975), who was a leading figure in the colony of artists who resided in St Ives, Cornwall during World War II.